rambasnet/Python-Fundamentals/README.md

 ### University and High-school Coding Instructors

 Depending on the course level and topics covered, intructors can pick and choose appropriate chapters.
-E.g., we've used Chapter 1 - 15 (skipping some chapters such as as Functions-Lambda) in Beginning programing 3-credit university courses (CS0 and CS1) where students have no prior experience to programming.
-On the otherhand, we've used all the chapters for advanced programing courses where students have some prior programming experiences in Python or other programming languages (CS1, CS2 level).
+E.g., we've used Chapter 1 - 15 (skipping some chapters such as as Functions-Lambda) in Beginning programing 3/4-credit university courses (CS0 and CS1) where students have no prior experience to programming.
+On the otherhand, we've also used all the chapters for 2-credit advanced programing courses where students have some prior programming experiences in Python or other programming languages (CS1, CS2 level).

 ### Self learners